gabrielcapela/dashboard-cepea/README.md

 https://dashboard-cepea-app.onrender.com

 (ℹ️ It may take a while to load, as I'm using Render's free plan.)

-Interactive dashboard that automatically collects, stores, and forecasts agricultural input prices (live cattle, rice, coffee, and the dollar) based on data provided by CEPEA (Center for Advanced Studies in Applied Economics).

 ## 📊 The system performs: